Take the time to be thankful for your health by using these easy steps to reframe your mindset this holiday season.

 • Black out your room and drop the temperature toward 65 degrees before going to sleep to help ensure you get a consistent sleep pattern for a solid 7-8 hours.

 • Practice a relaxing 6/4/10 breathing technique (inhale for 6 seconds, hold for 4, and exhale for 10) once each day.
-CU Anschutz Health and Wellness Center clinical psychologist (and resident mindfulness meditation expert), Liz Chamberlain suggests doing this right before bed to get your mind and body ready for a completely restful, regenerative night’s sleep.
+We suggest doing this right before bed to get your mind and body ready for a completely restful, regenerative night’s sleep.

 Be thankful for GAME DAY.